RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Basic Operation/Index.md

 The USB battery bank powers the main board of the PCB with 5V.
 Be sure to use a known-good battery bank, and ensure that the battery bank won't turn off mid-operation (some battery banks like to turn off if they don't pull enough current).

 >[!NOTE]
 >You may be wondering why we run two batteries!
-I do too...
-Just kidding, the real reason is because a year or two ago, we had a lot of issues with ground loops, and that was the solution.
+A year or two ago, we had a lot of issues with ground loops, and that was the solution.

 #### Checking if a Teensy is Installed